Thermal Stability, P-V Criticality and Heat Engine of Charged Rotating Accelerating Black Holes: THERMODYNAMICS

 where

-As we know, van der Waals fluid goes under a first-order liquid-gas phase transition for temperatures smaller than the critical temperature ($T<T_{c}$ ).
-Whereas, at critical temperature, its phase transition is a second order one \cite{MoLiu,David}.
-Fig. \ref{Fig7}, confirms van der Waals like behavior for our black hole solution.
-Formation of the swallow-tail shape in $F-T$ diagram (continuous line) is representing the existence of a first-order small-large black hole phase transition for $P<P_{c}$.
-The critical point which is coincident with the inflection point of $P(\upsilon ) $ diagram is determined by the following relation
+As we know, the van der Waals fluid goes under a first-order liquid-gas phase transition for temperatures smaller than the critical temperature ($ T<T_{c}$).
+Whereas, at the critical temperature, its phase transition is a second-order one \cite{PV2,MoLiu}.
+Fig. \ref{Fig7}, confirms the van der Waals-like behavior for these black holes.
+Formation of the swallow-tail shape in $F-T$ diagram (continuous line) indicates the existence of a first-order small-large black hole phase transition for $ P<P_{c}$.